-Turkmenistan National Cuisine
+Turkmenistan Cuisine

-Turkmenistan national cuisine is distinguished by its richness of tastes and conglomerate of dishes inspired by international foods from around the world.
-The cuisine of Turkmenistan today is not limited to traditional Turkmen food, as dishes from other Central Asian countries and from Russia, Italy, France, America, Mexico, Georgia, North Ossetia, Dagestan, Korea, China and Japan can all be found at select eateries.
+Turkmenistan cuisine is distinguished by its richness of tastes and conglomerate of dishes inspired by international foods from around the world.
+The cuisine of Turkmenistan today is not limited to traditional Turkmenistan food, as dishes from other Central Asian countries and from Russia, Italy, France, America, Mexico, Georgia, North Ossetia, Dagestan, Korea, China and Japan can all be found at select eateries.

-Traditional Turkmen Cuisine
+Traditional Turkmenistan Cuisine

 Turkmen food remains the most popular cuisine in the country by far, as evidenced by the many cafes that offer national cuisine and the many Turkmenistan recipes which are still preferred in most local households today.